 A Class Notebook is a blend between a digital file cabinet and a binder.
 It organizes course materials such as assignments, templates, samples, and quizzes into a OneNote publication.
 A Class Notebook is an ideal way to distribute TechnoKids project assignments and resource files.
 Follow the instructions to create a TechnoKids Notebook for the entire class.
 You will learn how to produce unique personal notebooks that each student can use to complete worksheets, follow assignment instructions, and submit work.
+Instructions listed below are available in the handbook.

 Download the TechnoKids Class Notebook Handbook